Europa (moon): Atmosphere

 The atmosphere of Europa can be categorized as thin and tenuous (often called an exosphere), primarily composed of oxygen and trace amounts of water vapor.
 However, this quantity of oxygen is produced in a non-biological manner.
 Given that Europa's surface is icy, and subsequently very cold; as solar ultraviolet radiation and charged particles (ions and electrons) from the Jovian magnetospheric environment collide with Europa's surface, water vapor is created and instantaneously separated into oxygen and hydrogen constituents.
 As it continues to move, the hydrogen is light enough to pass through the surface gravity of the atmosphere leaving behind only oxygen.
 The surface-bounded atmosphere forms through radiolysis, the dissociation of molecules through radiation.
 This accumulated oxygen atmosphere can get to a height of 190 km above the surface of Europa.
-Molecular oxygen is the densest component of the atmosphere because it has a long lifetime; after returning to the surface, it does not stick (freeze) like a water or hydrogen peroxide molecule but rather desorbs from the surface and starts another ballistic arc.
+Molecular oxygen is the densest component of the atmosphere because it has a long lifetime; after returning to the surface, it does not stick (freeze) like a water or hydrogen peroxide molecule but rather releases from the surface and starts another ballistic arc.
 Molecular hydrogen never reaches the surface, as it is light enough to escape Europa's surface gravity.
 Europa is one of the few moons in the Solar System with a quantifiable atmosphere, along with Titan, Io, Triton, Ganymede and Callisto.
 Europa is also one of several moons in the Solar System with very large quantities of ice (volatiles), otherwise known as "icy moons".

 Magnetic field around Europa.
 The red line shows a trajectory of the Galileo spacecraft during a typical flyby (E4 or E14).